Parkdean Resorts: 2015-current

 In 2015, Parkdean Holidays merged with Park Resorts to create Parkdean Resorts.
 The new company continued to operate under its two brands, "Parkdean Holidays" and "Park Resorts", with dual head offices in Newcastle and Hemel Hempstead, throughout 2016 before launching a new website and rebranding all the parks as Parkdean Resorts.

 In December 2016, Canadian private equity company Onex Corporation purchased Parkdean Resorts from Epiris (formerly Electra Partners) and Alchemy Partners for £1.35 billion.
 The sale was completed in March 2017, and Onex Partners and certain co-investors made an equity investment of $627 million in the newly acquired company.

+In early 2017, Parkdean introduced the result of the merger's new mascots, known as The Starland Krew.
+The lineup consists of Sparky the rabbit, Sid the seagull, Lizzie the lizard, Sparkle the rabbit, Naarky the aardvark and Pipsqueak the mouse.
+Sparky, Sparkle, Naarky and Pipsqueak weren't redesigned as they were already redesigned in 2014, however Sid and Lizzie were redesigned for the new group formation.

-In June 2019 John Waterworth, who had been the CEO of Parkdean Holidays and then Parkdean Resorts for nearly 20 years, retired.
+In June 2019, John Waterworth, who had been the CEO of Parkdean Holidays and then Parkdean Resorts for nearly 20 years, retired.
 Steve Richards, then CEO of Casual Dining Group, became CEO of Parkdean Resorts.

 As of early 2020, Parkdean Resorts had 20,000 owners of on-site private caravans and lodges, and in its previous peak season of August 2019 had 120,000 people staying at its parks attended by 8,000 employees.

 During the COVID-19 pandemic in the United Kingdom, Parkdean was criticized for not shutting down its travel parks during a time when the government was advising citizens to avoid non-essential travel.
 On 20 March 2020, Parkdean shut down all restaurants, pools, and other facilities in response to a nationwide Government order.